lucamartucci/lucamartucci.github.io/index.md

 ## Research Interests

-In general I like interesting mathematical problems with motivation from computation, which are usually tagged with Algorithms, Computational Complexity Theory, Pseudorandomness.
+In general I like interesting mathematical problems with motivation from computation, which are usually tagged with Algorithms, Computational Complexity Theory, Pseudorandomness, Combinatorics.

 I also have a growing interest in projects that aim at closing the gap between theory and practice, especially in understanding experimental results on real instances, and in developing good heuristics guided by theory.